-All my puppies are AKC-registered, with at least one champion parent.
-Since I breed for show, my dogs usually turn out pretty close to the standard, which is 4-7 pounds.
-Occasionally I will have one smaller or larger, but that is unusual.
-They are ready for their forever home at 12 weeks and will have limited registration (which means the puppy may not be used for breeding).
-I also offer a
+Most professional breeders breed for the standard, which is 4-7 pounds.
+Occasionally one will come along that is smaller or larger, but that is unusual.
+They are ready for their forever home no sooner than 12 weeksof age.
+A professional breeder will only permit limited registration (which means the puppy may not be used for breeding).

-health guarantee.
-I don't usually let my puppies go to homes where there are big dogs or small children, and I prefer a home with an adequately fenced yard (even the smallest gaps must be plugged or screened to keep the puppy from escaping).
+You should always ask for a copy of your breeder's health guarantee.
+Yorkie puppies are usually not placed in homes where there are big dogs or very small children, and a home with an adequately fenced yard (even the smallest gaps must be plugged or screened is preferable to keep the puppy from escaping).

-In addition to daily handling, my puppies also have early neurological stimulation, a technique I learned about from Dr. Carmen Battaglia of AKC when I attended his two-day Breeding Better Dogs seminar.
+In addition to daily handling, well-bred Yorkie puppies may also have had early neurological stimulation, a technique recommended by Dr. Carmen Battaglia of the AKCin his two-day Breeding Better Dogs seminar.
 Five benefits have been observed in canines that were exposed to the stimulation exercises.

 The benefits noted were: